izk8/2018_SIOP_Machine_Learning_Winners/README.md

-# 2018 SIOP Machine Learning Competition Repository #
+# 2018 SIOP Machine Learning Competition Winning Submission Repository #
-The 2018 conference featured the results of SIOP's first-ever machine learning competition.
-Teams competed for several months by experimenting with various analytical techniques for maximizing the variance explained in a large-scale data set.
-Those with the best results presented their methodsat SIOP 2018.
-Here is the repo with all their code and select presentations.
+The 2018 annual Society for Industrial and Organizational Psychology (SIOP) conference featured the first-ever machine learning competition.
+Teams competed for several months with various analytical techniques to predict turnover in a large US company.
+Winning submissions had to be done in open source and are posted here.

 ### Problem ###
 Predicting voluntary turnover at Eli Lilly